-As shown in Table~\ref{tab_2_app}, the \textsc{gn} prior yields the best performance also in the {\em Infinito network}, relative to the other examples of unsupervised Gibbs--type priors commonly implemented in network studies.
-This result also provides quantitative support for the conjecture expressed in Section~\ref{sec_2.2.1} on the suitability of \textsc{gn} as a realistic prior for learning group structures in organized crime.
-Moreover, as seen in Table~\ref{tab_2_app}, supervising the \textsc{gn} prior with the additional information on role and {\em locale} affiliation leads to a higher marginal likelihood and lower posterior uncertainty, meaning that such attributes carry information about 'Ndrangheta modules. \citet{calderoni_2014} and \citet{calderoni2017} investigated similar effects, but with a focus on descriptive analyses of classical community structures, thus obtaining results that partially depart from the expected vertical architecture of 'Ndrangheta \citep[][]{paoli2007,catino2014}.
-In fact, the authors obtain communities defined by unions of multiple {\em locali}, and seem unable to separate affiliates and bosses throughout the partition process.
+As clarified in Table~\ref{tab_2_app}, \textsc{gn} yields the best performance also in the {\em Infinito network}, relative to the other examples of Gibbs-type priors commonly implemented in network studies.
+This provides quantitative support for the conjecture in Section~\ref{sec_2.2.1} on the suitability of \textsc{gn} as a realistic prior for grouping structures in organized crime.
+Moreover, as seen in Table~\ref{tab_2_app}, supervising the priors with the additional information on role and {\em locale} affiliation leads to a further reduction in the \textsc{waic} and lower posterior uncertainty, meaning that such attributes carry information about 'Ndrangheta modules. \citet{calderoni_2014} and \citet{calderoni2017} investigated similar effects, but with a focus on descriptive analyses of classical community structures, thus obtaining results that partially depart from the expected vertical architecture of 'Ndrangheta \citep[][]{paoli2007,catino2014}.
+In fact, the authors obtain communities defined by unions of multiple {\em locali}, and seem unable to separate affiliates from bosses throughout the partition process.
 As shown in panel (a) of Figure~\ref{F2}, this tendency is confirmed when applying the Louvain algorithm \citep{blondel_2008} to the {\em Infinito network}.
-Compared to the \textsc{esbm} in panel (c) of Figure~\ref{F2}, the Louvain algorithm leads to an overly coarsened view on the block structures in the {\em Infinito network}.
+Compared to the \textsc{esbm} in panel (c) of Figure~\ref{F2}, the Louvain algorithm provides an overly coarsened view of the block structures in the {\em Infinito network}.